|

 overrated.
 Your age is more ripe, stronger, than those unexperienced youths.

-Rosebuds, closed and then open, are lightly gone, but the green leaves of
+Rosebuds, closed and then open, are lightly gone, but the rosary's

 Dutch translation by